 - 1 dresser

-- 1 armoire if there isn’t a closet in the room
+- 1 armoire or closet, depending on the room

 - Everything that a student finds in a room must stay in the room.
 Furniture may not be moved from the room, as there are no available storage spaces.

 Mattresses in our residence halls are extra-long (36"x80").
 Extra-long sheets are the best choice to ensure a good fit!

 The Office of Residence Life has partnered with DormCo. to provide our students with a convenient, affordable way to purchase extra-long sheets and bedding items.
 Proceeds from this program go to the Inter-Residence Hall Council and are used for programming in the residence halls.
 Please visit the RHL website www.DormCo.com/Wilkes for more information!